EpicDarkGalaxy/GamesYARD/README.md

-# TicTikBomb (Download Links Scraper)
+# TicTikBomb
-A scraper for game sites
+I am still thinking about the content of README.md